The latest regional rail news from Trains In The Valley

 Vermonter Extension to Montreal Takes Another Step Forward

 On June 21, 2017 the House of Commons of Canada adopted Bill C-23, the “Preclearance Act, 2016″, which among other things would allow for establishment of a preclearance facility in Central Station in Montreal.
 The passage of this bill is is one of the many things that must happen before Amtrak’s Vermonter service is extended to north to Montreal.

 The bill has been sent to the Senate of Canada, where it will sit until the Senate returns to session on September 19, 2017.

 Trains in the Valley

-New Rail Dropped along the Conn River Line
+New Rail Dropped along the Connecticut River Main Line

 New pieces of continuously welded rail have been laid along portions of the MassDOT owned Connecticut River Main Line over the past two weeks.